CtrlK

 Suggestions

-Remove or significantly condense the Summary section since it largely duplicates the detailed API documentation above it
+Remove or significantly trim the Summary section, as it largely duplicates the detailed API documentation above it.

-Consider moving the detailed API reference (Public, Session, Agent, Chat APIs) to a separate REFERENCE.md file, keeping only quick-start examples in SKILL.md
+Move the detailed API reference (Public, Session, Agent, Chat APIs) into a separate REFERENCE.md file and keep only the quick-start join flow and key concepts in SKILL.md.

 DimensionReasoningScore